syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 The web API Adaptor is used for processing request and response messages from Web API Service.

-To consume Web API service, set the service link to the `url` property of grid `e-datamanager` and you can set adaptor type as `WebApiAdaptor` to the `Adaptor` Property of grid `datamanager`
+To consume Web API service, set the service link to the `url` property of grid `e-datamanager` and you can set adaptor type as `WebApiAdaptor` to the `adaptor` Property of grid `e-datamanager`

  I> The datasource from Web API service must be returned as object that has property `result` with its value as data and another property `count` with its value as total records count.